DanielW720/Five-In-a-Row-with-Minimax-AI/README.md

 implicitly pointing to each one of its children (using indexing), and so on.

 To read more about the logic of the evaluation function, see explanation in ScoreEvaluation.java.

+_Currently, the program is a console application.
+I am however going to upgrade with a graphical user interface._